A hybrid by any other name is a totally different product altogether.

 This hybrid features a latex and coil construction and is compressed for easy boxed shipping.

-Cotton and JOMA Wool™ make up the cushy Euro-top cover.
-The wool should help to regulate temperature while the Euro-top should create a plush experience.
-This bed is 12.5 inches tall.
+Organic cotton and JOMA Wool™ make up the cushy quilted cover.
+The wool should help to regulate temperature, while the soft cover should create a plush experience.
+This bed is 11.25 inches tall.

 - The top layer contains a 3-inch Talalay latex that is aerated to promote airflow, bounce, and pressure relief.

-- The second layer consists of Quantum™ Edge coils that stand 8 inches in height.
+- The second layer consists of Ascension X® coils that stand 6 inches in height.
 These coils are individually pocketed to help isolate movement and promote personalized compression as the springs react independently to the sleeper’s position and body shape.
 This layer also features reinforced, sturdier coils along the perimeter to maximize edge support.